-E-Fusion: Advancing French-Emirati Collaboration in Nuclear Energy
+E-Fusion: Advancing French-Emirati Collaboration In Nuclear Energy

-Abu Dhabi, September 25th, 2024 - Since its inception in 2019, the E-FUSION cooperation program cultivates new partnerships and enhances collaboration between the French and Emirati nuclear sectors.
-This 8th E-FUSION Event is co-organized by CSFN, which represents the whole French nuclear sector, including GIFEN and Nuclear Valley, Emirates Nuclear Energy Corporation (ENEC), and Business France.
+Abu Dhabi, September 23rd, 2024 - Since its inception in 2019, the E-FUSION cooperation program cultivates new partnerships and enhances collaboration between the French and Emirati nuclear sectors.
+This 8th E-FUSION Event is co-organized by CSFN, which represents the whole French nuclear sector, including GIFEN and Nuclear Valley, Emirates Nuclear energy Corporation (ENEC), and Business France.

 Exclusive Agenda for France's Nuclear Experts to Explore Future-Ready Solutions